 In his spare time, Sami continues to be involved with many projects and is most passionate about bringing interesting stories from the idea stage into pre-development.
 Sami, along with his wife Laura, enjoys traveling throughout Europe and North America and is fluent in both German and Eritrean.

 Dividing his time between a number of different roles in the film and television industry, Brendon Sawatzky has primarily focused on producing.
-In addition to producing four made in Canada feature films: Inertia, Who Loves the Sun, Euphoria, and Hunting Season, Brendon also co-produced a television series for The Comedy Network called House Party.
+Brendon has producer credits on eight feature films, Inertia, Who Loves the Sun, Euphoria, Hunting Season, Wait till Helen Comes, Devil’s Gate, Incident in a Ghostland, and How it Ends and also co-produced a television series for The Comedy Network called House Party.

-More recently Brendon worked as a producer on the Winnipeg Comedy Festival for the CBC; Bunks, Disney XD movie of the week; Mr. Hockey: the Gordie Howe Story, CBC movie of the week; and the television specials CBC Short Shots 1, 2, 3 & 4.
+Brendon worked as a producer on the Winnipeg Comedy Festival for the CBC; Bunks a Disney XD movie of the week; Mr. Hockey: the Gordie Howe Story, a CBC movie of the week; and the television specials CBC Short Shots 1, 2, 3 & 4.

-As a producer for the National Film Board, he produced a number of projects including the At Home/Chez Soi Winnipeg project.
-He has previously held positions with the National Screen Institute and the Winnipeg Film Group.
-He is also the Chair of Film Training Manitoba.
-In his spare time he has managed to direct and produce five short films, four of which he wrote.
+As a former producer for the National Film Board, he produced a number of projects including the At Home/Chez Soi Winnipeg project.
+He has previously held administrative positions with the National Screen Institute and the Winnipeg Film Group.